 In 2002, after spells as a producer with ITV and The Natural History Unit, I launched Fifth Gear for Channel Five and produced the show until 2004 when I joined The Gadget Show as a presenter.
 This gave me the opportunity to indulge another childhood passion, technology – I used to repair TVs, build radios and practise old-fashioned chemical photography as a youth.
 I am now established as the programme’s main gadget reviewer.

-When not presenting I write for Classic Car Weekly and Amateur Photographer and I have also written for, amongst others, the London Evening Standard, Top Gear Magazine, MSN and CNET.
+When not presenting I enjoy writing.
+In 2019 I published my first book, Autopia: The Future of Cars, and I contribute to Classic Car Weekly and Amateur Photographer.
+I have also written for, amongst others, the London Evening Standard, Top Gear Magazine, MSN and CNET.
 Married with two bilingual daughters, my current interests include the radio, photography, reading about architecture, business and economics and visiting art galleries.